imagej/imagej.github.io/_pages/plugins/labkit.md

 ### Tutorial: Labkit With GPU Accelleration

-Make sure you installed Labkit with GPU support.
-Labkit can be used the same way as discribed above, with one additional step to enable the GPU acceleration.
-Open the "Classifier Settings" and select "Use GPU acceleration".
+Labkit can use NVIDIA graphics cards to speed up it's calculations and segment your images faster.
+The speed difference is significant, maybe a factor of five.
+The actual speed up depends very much on your CPU and graphics card.
+Try it yourself, if there is an NVIDIA graphics cards in you computer, and your not afraid of installing the proper driver for it.

+All you need to do is to also install CLIJ2 in your Fiji.
+Look [here](https://clij.github.io/clij2-docs/installationInFiji) for detailed instructions on CLIJ2 installation.
+Then you can continue with the quick start tutorial, with just one additional step.
+Before you train the classifier, go to the "Classifier Settings" and select "Use GPU acceleration".

 ### Tutorial: Manual Segmentation